All GLP-1 medications from licensed 503A pharmacies Browse Products

 Compounded semaglutide represents the most accessible alternative for many US patients.
 FDA-registered compounding pharmacies can prepare semaglutide formulations when working with licensed physicians, typically at 60-80% lower costs than brand-name Ozempic.

-Compounded formulations use the same active ingredient as Ozempic but may differ in inactive ingredients and delivery mechanisms.
-Clinical data suggests equivalent efficacy when properly formulated and administered, though patients should ensure their provider sources from FDA-registered 503B facilities that meet pharmaceutical manufacturing standards.
+Compounded GLP-1 formulations are prepared by licensed compounding pharmacies and are not FDA-approved finished drug products; formulation, pharmacy quality, dosing, and individual response can differ from brand-name products.
+Clinical data suggests similar clinical goals when properly formulated and administered, though patients should ensure their provider sources from FDA-registered 503B facilities that meet pharmaceutical manufacturing standards.

 International pharmacy importation offers another cost-reduction strategy, though with important legal and safety considerations.
 Canadian online pharmacies can legally ship medications to US patients with valid prescriptions, typically at 50-70% cost savings compared to US retail prices.